 Additive Manufacturing is a critical element of both our economic prosperity and national security.
 However, most policymakers have only a limited understanding of the importance and current state of development.
 Furthermore, the disruptive nature of this technology will create major shifts in the way things are made going forward.
 We need thoughtful policies and strong funding for research and development to ensure that America wins the race to implement these new capabilities.
 You need to ensure that your voice is heard as these policies are decided.
 You need a seat at the table, the Coalition is your path to access and engagement.
 Click on the link to learn about membership opportunities.

-- Time is TBDZoom Forum
+- Date/Time is TBDZoom Forum

 AM Advocate -